 make headway without a knowledge of kanji.

 What you come to understand later is that so many Japanese words have similar kanji and that if you know kanji you can quickly group together similar words with similar kanji.
 This radically increases the speed at which you can learn the language and this is where Japanese English electronic dictionaries shine.
+What we mean to say is that once you know the kanji for 'fire' then related words like, fire extinguisher, fireman, fire escape and fire drill become easier to read.
+Just like the kanji for 'consume' (shohi suru) and 'consumption tax' (shohizei) are similar.
+This is how Japanese electronic dictionaries help speed up the process.

 This is also where you need functionality like a writing pad, voice recognition etc. These higher end functions really help increase learning speed and are very helpful in the ESL classroom as well.